-All blockquote Scripture quotations, unless otherwise noted, are taken from the King James Version (KJV) of the Holy Bible.
+All Scripture quotations, unless otherwise noted, are taken from the King James Version (KJV) of the Holy Bible.
 Public Domain.

-All other Scripture quotations are taken from the New King James Version (NKJV).
-Copyright \bigcirc 1982 by Thomas Nelson.
+Scripture quotations marked "NKJV" are taken from the New King James Version (NKJV).
+Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.